 The first story, entitled “House & Home“, follows a yuppy couple (Luke de Lacey and Siubhan Harrison) who are clearly unsatisfied with each other sexually.
-We hear them discussing some sort of plans of another person they are planning on meeting, only to realize this third individual is a homeless woman (Holly Lucas) that they are able to drug and hold captive.
-We see this woman being raped by the man, who cums on her face and then pisses in her mouth.
+We hear them discussing some sort of plans of another person they are planning on meeting, only to realize this third individual is a homeless woman that they are able to drug and hold captive.
+We see this woman being raped by the man, who..we’ll say treats quite poorly!
 When it’s his wife’s turn, he goes to take a shower.
 He hears screaming as he exits the shower and sees the homeless woman, no longer bound or gagged, straddling his wife.
 The homeless woman is now a demon who chases him into the street, but is caught by more homeless demons.
 The story ends with this husband being bound to a wall and the homeless demons mention keeping him alive for a few weeks so they can prolong the torture.
-As far as what this segment was going for, I’m unclear, other than it was a fun twist for the viewer.
+As far as what this segment was going for, I’m unsure, other than it was a fun twist for the viewer.
 Rather than in something like I Spit On Your Grave, where the raped female uses her wits to get payback, these demons just completely destroy this guy’s life.
-Maybe a little bit more rewarding of a revenge than other films, which he completely deserved, because the scene with the cumming and the pissing was pretty darned gross!
+Maybe a little bit more rewarding of a revenge than other films, which he completely deserved, because what he did to her was pretty darned gross!

 Maybe “goth” isn’t the right term, as this might be considered more “industrial”, but that’s such a joke of a genre of music that I can’t think of a single band that makes that shit for a joke here.

-The next segment, entitled “Mutant Tools”, gets even more bizarre and follows two groups of characters.
-One group is a couple, with the woman (Jodie Jameson) dealing drugs and the man (Daniel Brocklebank) providing a doctor (Brendan Gregory) with a mysterious organ that kills people for.
-The other group is an older employee (Christopher Fairbank) training a new employee (Jason Maza) in the ways of keeping someone, who has a giant monster-sized cock by the way, so that all the sperm in this thing’s body drains into a bucket.
-That sperm is used to create a hallucinogen that the very same doctor uses to make medicine, and apparently the organs he gets from the other guy is what he feeds to the monster-cocked person who is being held captive.
-This doctor starts prescribing the woman from the couple the drug, which makes her hallucinate and eventually grow a monster cock of her own.
+The next segment, entitled “Mutant Tools,” gets even more bizarre and follows two groups of characters.
+One group is a couple, with the woman (Jodie Jameson) dealing drugs and the man (Daniel Brocklebank) providing a doctor (Brendan Gregory) with a mysterious organ that he kills people for.
+The other group is an older employee (Christopher Fairbank) training a new employee (Jason Maza) in the ways of keeping someone, who has a giant monster-sized dong, so that all the sperm in this thing’s body drains into a bucket.
+That sperm is used to create a hallucinogen that the very same doctor uses to make medicine, and apparently the organs he gets from the other guy is what he feeds to the monster-wanged person that is held captive.
+This doctor starts prescribing the woman from the couple the drug, which makes her hallucinate and eventually grow a monster weiner of her own.
 The boyfriend is killed, his organs fed to her, and now she is the sperm donator.
 This one was a little more perverse/bizarre, but that isn’t necessarily a bad thing.
-I did wish there was a little bit more of an explanation as to how that cock got so monster-sized and how it made her grow one.
-I’m talking three feet long, which was mostly just shown swaying in the goddamn breeze like a tire swing at your grandmother’s house.
+I did wish there was a little bit more of an explanation as to how that hoohah got so monster-sized and how it made her grow one.
+I’m talking three-feet long, which was mostly just shown swaying in the goddamn breeze like a tire swing at your grandmother’s house.
 The employee who was training the other one mentioned something about Nazis being the first to discover this activity, and the doctor is seen looking over documents with swastikas on them, but that’s it.
-This segment felt like you watched a director’s cut of a Nine Inch Nails video, if it had spermed its monster cock onto a Marilyn Manson video.
-I think this review might set my own personal best for the use of the term “monster cock”.
-Monster cock.
+This segment felt like you watched a director’s cut of a Nine Inch Nails video, if it had unholy relations with a Marilyn Manson video.

 What kind of a weirdo just has animal masks laying around?!
 Heh…heh……